-Loan fund - City
+Revolving loan fund - City

 During the year ended June 30, 2019, the Authority received \$3 million from the City to fund a special projects loan program.
-The program will aid in providing loans to businesses and new businesses to aid in economic development growth and expansion.
-The amounts on hand available to be loaned at year end are shown as restricted cash.
+The program is intended to support economic development through a construction loan as described in Note 3.
+All of the funds were loaned in 2020.